yfgeek/AwesomeGithub/README.md

 - [x] Automatically follow a lot of Github users.
 - [x] Automatically find and output the awesome repo your firends staring or forking in the dashborad.
-- [ ] Automatically star awesome repo. // TODO
+- [ ] Automatically star some awesome repos with the customized rule. // TODO

 ## Github Follow
 Automatically follow a lot of Github users.